Old Bet the Elephant

 Somers, New York

-The oldest elephant memorial in America belongs, fittingly, to one the first elephants brought to America.
+One of the oldest memorials in America belongs, fittingly, to one the first elephants brought to America.
 This was Old Bet, since ennobled as "the mother of America's carnival business."

 Hachaliah was right.
-Old Bet was a hit.
-Within a few years Hachaliah had become much less a farmer and much more a circus showman, showcasing a ragged menagerie of animals that included a trained dog, several pigs, a horse, and Old Bet, who obviously was the main draw.
+The newly named Old Bet was a hit.
+Within a few years Hachaliah had become much less a farmer and much more a circus showman, showcasing a ragged menagerie of animals that included a trained dog, several pigs, a horse, and Old Bet, who was the main draw.

 Hachaliah decided to take his animals on the road in search of greater profits.
-It proved to be a fateful decision for Old Bet.
-On July 24 1816, while on tour near Alfred, ME, she was shot and killed.
-The angry farmer who murdered her thought that it was sinful for poor people to spend money to see an elephant.
+It proved to be a fatal decision for Old Bet.
+On July 24 1816, while on tour near Alfred, Maine, she was shot and killed.
+The farmer who murdered her thought that it was sinful for poor people to spend money to see an elephant.

-On the third floor of the Elephant Hotel visitors can check out the Museum of the Early American Circus, devoted to the story of Hachaliah Bailey, Old Bet and the beginnings of the circus in America.
+The monument to Old Bet was erected in 1827 outside the Elephant Hotel.
+Visitors to its third floor can check out the Museum of the Early American Circus, devoted to the story of Hachaliah Bailey, Old Bet, and the beginnings of the circus in America.